metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 Dante Fowler is out for the Falcons.

 Miami is banged up across the spectrum.
 Notably, all three starting cornerbacks are dealing with injuries throwing their game-time status into question.
-Likewise, DaVante Parker is a perpetual presence on the injury list as well.
+Likewise, DaVante Parker being a perpetual presence on the injury list throws his availability into question as well.

 #### _History_